tomatosoupcan/soupTrainer/README.md

 Once your combos are loaded and your keys are bound, simply **Return** to the main menu and choose **Select Combo**.
 Each option on this screen is a dropdown, so simply filter your way to the combo of your choice and **Start**.

 ![combo selector](https://i.imgur.com/D4TyXtH.png)
 And with that you're ready to go, start up your game and place soupTrainer over it.
+I recommend placing it directly over the game window, then alt-tabbing back into the game.
 If the always on top setting isn't working, check out [AlwaysOnTopper](https://github.com/ClusterM/AlwaysOnTopper) to force it.
 It adds an option to the left click icon menu of windows when run:

 ![alwaysontopper](https://i.imgur.com/Zg7KpCm.png)